HitoshiHRM/browser-sha256/README.md

 # browser-sha256
-Javascript code to calculate sha256 on browser, with taking care of the endian.
+Javascript code to calculate sha256 on browser.

 # Example
 Input and output(hash value) both must be ArrayBuffer type.